*Accurate as of August 9, 2018. Subject to periodical change.

 (Returning to SILS from Spring, 2018~) MyWaseda Application Form

->You can see the link in “Credit Transfer Procedure” below.
+>Please refer to the link in “Credit Transfer Procedure”.

-- An official transcript (English ver.) issued by the host institution.
+- Original official transcript (English) issued by the host institution (hard copy)

-*Please attach an English or Japanese translation if English version is not available.
+*Please include an English or a Japanese translation if the transcript is NOT available in either language.

-*Special credit transfer arrangements for Other Foreign Language and Japanese Language credits
+*Credit Transfer for Other Foreign Language & Japanese Language

-- In both the above cases, general SILS Curriculum requirements must be complied with, and the following calculation method should be employed:
+- In both cases, the general SILS Curriculum requirements must be complied with, and the following calculation method must be employed:

-Number of Credit Units = Actual Class Time [in Minutes] ÷ 1350
+Number of Credits = Actual Class Time (in Minutes) ÷ 1350

-- On official transcripts, the total number of recognized credits including elective courses is shown in the remarks column with the name of the institution and the period of study.
+- On the official transcripts, the total number of recognized credits, including elective courses, is shown in the remarks column, with the name of the institution and the period of study.

-* Credit transfer arrangements for Internship, Tutoring, and other Volunteer programs
+* Credit Transfer for Internship, Tutoring & Volunteer Programs

 Credit Transfer Procedure